code4it-dev/c4it-hugo/content/architecture-note/009-architecture-decision-records/index.md

 - [adr-tools by npryce](https://github.com/npryce/adr-tools): an CLI tool that automatically creates and manages the history of your ADRs.
 It's a nice tool, but it hasn't been updated in the last five years.
 - [adr-tools-python by tinkerer](https://bitbucket.org/tinkerer_/adr-tools-python/src/master/): available on BitBucket, relies on Python.
 It's newer than the one by Npryce, but it hasn't been updated since 2021.
 - [adr-cli by Jandev](https://github.com/Jandev/adr-cli), which is a porting of adr-tools by npryce, but written in .NET
-- [ADR Manager](https://github.com/adr/adr-manager), a UI tool that connects to your GitHub repository and generate ADR files.
+- [ADR Manager](https://github.com/adr/adr-manager), a UI tool that connects to your GitHub repository and generates ADR files.

 And there is a new tool in the block: the one I recently decided to manage!
 It's called **[adr-power-cli](https://github.com/bellons91/adr-power-cli)**: it's a recent fork from Jandev's repo, and I plan to add lots of more functionalities. **Feel free to suggest improvements, functionalities, and everything needed to create ADRs**.
-I have big plans for this tool!
+I have big plans for this tool! 🚀

 ## Further readings

 I first learned about ADRs thanks to Mark Richard's YouTube channel.
-Here, Mark explains a lot of topics about Sowftware Architecture, both from a technical standpoint but also tackling soft skills.
+Here, Mark explains a lot of topics about Software Architecture, both from a technical standpoint and also tackling soft skills.

 🔗 [Developer to Architect, by Mark Richards](https://www.developertoarchitect.com/lessons/)